 Before your surgery, you’ll need to make preparations for your recovery.
 You’ll also need to schedule time off work or school.
 Most people heal within six weeks, but it can take up to 12 weeks before you feel like yourself again.

-The only options to fix overbite without braces would be to undergo orthognathic surgery or to use Invisible Aligners.
-These treatments will fix upper teeth on the upper jaw plus bottom teeth.
+The only options to fix an overbite without braces would be to undergo orthognathic surgery or to use Invisible Aligners.
+These treatments will fix the top teeth on the upper jaw plus bottom teeth.

 Also, aligners don’t cause pain because they don’t rub against your gums like traditional braces do when you chew food or brush your teeth.